 May 22, 2020 8 min read 2 Comments

 When it comes to clothing, the most sustainable thing you can do is wear what’s already in your closet.
 But what if your favourite shirt is missing a button or has a hole?
-Instead of shopping for a replacement, we want to help you repair that shirt and get it back into the rotation!
+Instead of shopping for a replacement, we want to help learn some basic sewing repairs, so you can repair that shirt and get it back into the rotation.
+Repairing clothes is a great skill to have and there's no time like the present to get started on learning the sewing basics!

-Our amazing production team put together some easy to follow tutorials for how to fix a few of the most common clothing flaws.
-Below, you'll find tutorials for fixing a hole, sewing on a snap, sewing on a button, and spot cleaning.
+Our amazing production team at Encircled put together some easy to follow sewing alteration tutorials for how to fix a few of the most common clothing flaws.
+Below, you'll find tutorials for how to sew a hole, sewing on a snap, sewing a button back on, and spot cleaning.

 No sewing machine?
 No problem.
 We wanted to make sure anyone would be able to do these repairs, so none of these tutorials require a machine.
-We’ll also be starting off with the sewing basics for anyone new to sewing, or just looking for a refresher!
+We’ll also be starting off with a lesson on basic sewing for anyone new to sewing, or just looking for a refresher!

 Hand sewing is an essential skill for anyone to have.
-Having the right tools and tips for hand sewing will allow you to make little repairs at home quickly and easily, instead of taking a garment to the tailor (saving you time and money, win!) or just leaving the damaged garment in the back of your closet never to be worn again.
-Most importantly, you will be able to easily extend the life of your clothing.
+Having the right tools and tips for hand sewing will allow you to make little sewing repairs at home quickly and easily, instead of taking a garment to the tailor (saving you time and money, win!) or just leaving the damaged garment in the back of your closet never to be worn again.
+Most importantly, you will be able to easily extend the life of your clothing - check out our page on circular fashion for tips on parting with clothes in an eco-friendly way when they are at the end of their lifecycle.

 Whatever project you are about to embark on, there are some key first steps: